 Population studies have also found that if you use permanent hair dye at least once a month you have a 2.1 times higher risk of bladder cancer in comparison with women who don’t dye their hair.
 However, other studies have concluded that dying your hair did not increase the risk of bladder cancer.

-But, if you’ve gone gray and want to restore your natural hair color there is a new nontoxic solution that I’ve heard great things about.
-It’s called Hairprint and it doesn’t contain endocrine disruptors, carcinogens, fire retardants, GMOs, heavy metals, pesticides and ingredients that are known behavioral, developmental, reproductive and neurotoxins.
+If you’ve gone gray and want to restore your natural hair color there is a new nontoxic solution that I’ve heard great things about.
+It’s called Hairprint and it doesn’t contain endocrine disruptors, carcinogens, heavy metals, pesticides and ingredients that are known behavioral, developmental, reproductive and neurotoxins.

 Currently, Hairprint Color Restorer is only available for naturally black, brown, and light brown hair only.
 They do not have a formula for naturally blonde or red hair.